ChaissonLab/danbing-tk/README.md

 `danbing-tk align` takes ~85 cpu hours to genotype a 30x SRS sample.

+**Important note:** If outputs of `danbing-tk align` are intended to be used directly for downstream analyses e.g. association tests, please check the [distribution of LSB](#distribution-of-lsb) section below before running.

 ### danbing-tk build
 Required inputs: haplotype-resolved assemblies, matched SRS data, reference genome (major chromosomes only without minor contigs) and bed file of tandem repeat regions (optional)